Follow up and comments for the letter to the Chief Executive of Whiston NHS Trust

 Several calls got me an apology (for the delay in replying) because Ann Marr passed it to her secretary to deal with, who passed it to her secretary who, for whatever reason, lost interest and didn’t bother chasing it up.

-In retrospect there’s been several gross mistakes while I’ve been a patiently at Whiston, one of which left me partially disfigured when a plastic surgeon decided – without being asked – to practice cosmetic surgery on me instead of the straight forward rhinoplasty I was admitted for… (broken nose in lay terms).
+In retrospect there have been several gross mistakes while I’ve been a patient at Whiston, one of which left me partially disfigured when a plastic surgeon decided – without being asked – to practice cosmetic surgery on me instead of the straightforward rhinoplasty I was admitted for… (broken nose in lay terms).
 That was a long time ago and if it had happened in the current compensation culture I’d have sued for at least a 6 figure sum, plus the cost of corrective work.
 I don’t have a problem with the NHS as a whole but, it seems to me, Whiston Hospital has a deservedly bad reputation for ‘mistakes’, both administrative and medical/surgical.

 Satire based on actual mistakes in the NHS:

 I’m sure you’ll see the funny side, sir – it turns out the left testicle and right leg we amputated were the wrong ones, it should have been the other way round…

 If you aren’t happy with the response to your complaint you can alsk the Healthcare Commission for an "Independent Review"

 Freepost NAT 18958